GroupProject2020/Ovito/doc/python/introduction/overview.rst

 Loading data and applying modifiers
 ------------------------------------

-An :py:class:`~ovito.ObjectNode` is automatically created when you import a data file into OVITO using the :py:func:`ovito.io.import_file` function::
+A new instance of the :py:class:`~ovito.ObjectNode` class is automatically created whenever you import a file
+using the :py:func:`ovito.io.import_file` function::

    >>> from ovito.io import *
    >>> node = import_file("simulation.dump")

-This high-level function creates an :py:class:`~ovito.ObjectNode` with an empty modification pipeline and sets up a :py:class:`~ovito.io.FileSource` (which will subsequently load the data from the given file) and assigns it to the :py:attr:`ObjectNode.source <ovito.ObjectNode.source>` property.
+This high-level function creates an :py:class:`~ovito.ObjectNode` with an empty modification pipeline and sets up a :py:class:`~ovito.io.FileSource` (which will subsequently load the actual data from the given file) and assigns it to the :py:attr:`ObjectNode.source <ovito.ObjectNode.source>` property.

 We can now start populating the node's modification pipeline with some modifiers by appending them to the :py:attr:`ObjectNode.modifiers <ovito.ObjectNode.modifiers>` list::

    >>> from ovito.modifiers import *
-   >>> node.modifiers.append(SelectExpressionModifier(expression="PotentialEnergy < -3.9"))
+   >>> node.modifiers.append(SelectExpressionModifier(expression="PotentialEnergy<-3.9"))
    >>> node.modifiers.append(DeleteSelectedParticlesModifier())

-Modifiers are constructed by calling the constructor of the corresponding classes, which are all found in the :py:mod:`ovito.modifiers` module.
-Note how a modifier's parameters can be initialized in two ways:
+A modifier is constructed by calling the constructor of one of the modifier classes, which are all found in the :py:mod:`ovito.modifiers` module.
+Note how a modifier's parameters can be initialized in two different ways:

 .. note::

-   When constructing a new object (such as a modifier, but also most other OVITO objects) it is possible to directly initialize its properties by passing keyword arguments to the constructor function.
+   When constructing a new object (e.g. a modifier, but also most other OVITO objects) it is possible to directly initialize its properties by passing keyword arguments to the constructor function.
 Thus ::

-       node.modifiers.append(CommonNeighborAnalysisModifier(cutoff = 3.2, only_selected = True))
+       node.modifiers.append(CommonNeighborAnalysisModifier(cutoff=3.2, only_selected=True))

    is equivalent to setting the properties one by one after constructing the object::